HD 180450

 HD 180450 is a single star in the northern constellation of Lyra, positioned about half a degree to the NNW of the globular cluster M56.
 At an apparent visual magnitude of 5.88, it is dimly visible to the naked eye under good viewing conditions.
-This star is located at a distance of approximately 1,400 light years from the Sun based on parallax measurements, but is drifting closer with a radial velocity of −64.4 km/s.
+This star is located at a distance of approximately 950 light years from the Sun based on parallax measurements, but is drifting closer with a radial velocity of −64.4 km/s.

-This is an aging red giant star with a stellar classification of M1IIIab, It is currently on the asymptotic giant branch, having exhausted the supply of hydrogen in its core and evolved of the main sequence.
-It has expanded to ~68 times the radius of the Sun and is radiating a thousand times the Sun' luminosity from its enlarged photosphere at en effective temperature of 3,947 K.
+This is an aging red giant star with a stellar classification of M1IIIab.
+It is currently on the asymptotic giant branch, having exhausted the supply of hydrogen in its core and evolved off the main sequence.
+The star has expanded to ~68 times the radius of the Sun and is radiating a thousand times the Sun's luminosity from its enlarged photosphere at an effective temperature of 3,947 K.